 From A as in "astaxanthin" to Z as in "zinc,” it seems that there's a supplement for everything.
 Everything, that is, but active tissue repair.
-Yes, a healthy diet, anti-inflammatory vitamins and related compounds may help you recover from everything, ranging from the inevitable daily wear and tear of our stressful lives to a debilitating injury.
+Yes, a healthy diet, anti-inflammatory vitamins and related compounds may help you recover from issues, ranging from the inevitable daily wear and tear of our stressful lives to a debilitating injury.
 However, no legally available supplement has actively promoted wound, bone and overall tissue healing.
 That is, until now.
-BPC-157 is a compound that can actually aid in active tissue repair, and, yes, you can buy BPC-157.
+BPC-157 is a compound that can aid in active tissue repair, and, yes, you can buy BPC-157.

-Specifically, a lot of people want to know what is BPC-157, what are the BPC-157 results, and what are BPC benefits?
+Specifically, people want to know what is BPC-157, what are the BPC-157 results, and what are BPC benefits?
 Well, we’re glad to say that there are a wide range of BPC-157 results as well as BPC benefits.
 As for the question “what is BPC-157,” read on to the next section to find out.